Raúl Héctor Castro: Early life and education

-Despite being demoralized from attending college, Castro earned a football scholarship and attended Arizona State Teachers College in Flagstaff, which is now known as Northern Arizona University.
+Despite being dissuaded from attending college, Castro earned a football scholarship and attended Arizona State Teachers College in Flagstaff, which is now known as Northern Arizona University.
 At the time he attended, the school had approximately 475 students.
 One of the conditions of the scholarship included the requirement of washing dishes three times a week, and Castro worked his way up to become an assistant cook.
 He also took up boxing, and additionally taught a local sixth grade class in Flagstaff.
 Castro became a naturalized United States citizen at the age of 23, and returned to Douglas in order to pursue a career in teaching.
 He was turned down for employment due to being a Mexican immigrant, and was discouraged enough to hop onto a freight train and pursue boxing professionally, earning fifty dollars per fight.
 Later, he decided to once again return to Douglas and work for the U.S. Department of State as a foreign service clerk in Agua Prieta, a border city in his native Sonora.
 He was convinced by a friend to quit his job with the State Department and instead pursue a career as a lawyer, and decided to attend the University of Arizona College of Law.
 In order to pay his way through law school, Castro became a Spanish professor at the University of Arizona due to a sudden opening, but this caused complications with his admittance to law school as the dean felt he would not be able to dedicate himself to his studies while also maintaining a job as an educator.
 Castro had developed a relationship with the university's president, who contacted the dean of the law school and subsequently convinced the dean to admit Castro.
 Castro earned his Juris Doctor degree and was admitted to the Arizona Bar in 1949.
-In 1959, he married his long-time girlfriend, Patricia Steiner, and they had two daughters.
+In 1959, he married his long-time girlfriend, Patricia Steiner.
+Their honeymoon in Mexico City was the same hotel where Fidel Castro was planning the Cuban Revolution, and the couple received "phone calls and knocks on their door from men carrying pistols who had mistakenly been directed to the wrong Castro."
+Castro and Steiner had two daughters.